- Available layouts

 When you drag a layout above or below an existing layout, a prompt will appear indicating where you can drop the layout, either after or before the existing layout.

-For each layout cell, you can control various settings, including margins and background color or image.
+For each layout column, you can control various settings, including margins and background color or image.
 Layout settings appear in a panel on the left side (which can be hidden to maximize the page design area).

 If the layout already contains a gadget, make sure you click the settings icon for the layout rather than the gadget.